GuyMograbi/webpack-the-missing-guide/README.md

 We drilled down to a loader implementation and saw how powerful it can be without much effort thanks to webpack's awesome api.

 I'd love to hear about your experience with webpack in the comments below.

+# How to use this repo

+This repo contains all the code showed above.
+To use it you have to have node version 4.x and above.

+ - run `npm install` to install the dependencies
+ - run `npm run compile` to run webpack
+ - run `npm run server` to open the `index.html` file